-Join Scott Simpson for an in-depth discussion in this video Working with variables, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Working with variables, part of Learning Bash Scripting.

 …As with any language, you'll probably find yourself…needing to work with variables in your scripts.…They're named with a sequence of alphanumeric characters…and the names must start with a letter.…To declare a variable, I'll type its name directly…followed with an equals sign, directly followed with a value.…Note that there's no spaces.…If you put spaces around the equals sign,…you'll get an error when you run the script.…Likewise, if your variable is a string with spaces in it, such as…good morning, you'll need to put that…string in quotes in the variable declaration.…Of course, a variable could also be a number, so to use these…variables, we call them with a dollar sign in front of their name.…